C. Kesavan

-C. Kesavan (23 May 1891 – 7 July 1969) was a politician, social reformer, statesman and the chief minister of Travancore-Cochin during 1950–1952.
-He led the Nivarthana agitation in Travancore to gain the democratic authority for the citizens to decide on the legislation and to attain opportunities regardless of caste or social and economical status.
+C. Kesavan (23 May 1891 – 7 July 1969) was an Indian politician who served as the chief minister of Travancore-Cochin from 1950 to 1952.
+He began his public life as an activist in the Ezhava movement, and gained prominence through his leadership in the Nivarthana movement (abstension movement) in Travancore, demanding adequate representation for backward communities in the legislature.

-Life
+Early life

 He was born in 1891 in the village of Mayyanad, near Kollam in the then princely state of Travancore.
 For some time he worked as a teacher and then took a law degree from Thiruvananthapuram and started practice in Kollam.